-I teach regularly at Zea Mays Printmaking in Florence, MA; Chases Garage in York, ME; and the Center for Contemporary Printmaking in Norwalk, CT.
-Check each organizations website to see if there is an upcoming class near you!
-Below are descriptions of classes of typically teach.
+Castonguay regularly teaches at Zea Mays Printmaking in Florence, MA; Chases Garage in York, ME; and the Center for Contemporary Printmaking in Norwalk, CT.
+Check each organizations website to see if there are any upcoming classes!
+Below are descriptions of the classes Castonguay typically teaches.

 Ready to try your hand at woodcut?
-This crash course gets you aquatinted with the medium in a single day.
-No experience necessary, only grit and determination is required!
+This crash course gets you acquainted with the medium in a single day.
+No experience necessary, only grit and determination are required!
 We provide the basic knowledge to transform a 6” x 6” drawing or photograph of your choosing into a complex hand carved stamp.
-First there will be a brief introduction to the history of printmaking.
-Then, you will learn how to carve, ink, and print your own black and white mini masterpiece on several different types of fine paper.
+You will learn how to carve, ink, and print your own black and white mini masterpiece on several different types of archival paper.
 All skill levels are welcome.

-Beginner and experienced print makers will appreciate the on and off the press printing techniques – especially beneficial to those of you who do not have access to a large studio or etching press.
+Beginner and experienced print makers will appreciate the on and off the press printing techniques – especially beneficial to those who do not have access to a large etching press at home.
 We will discuss what ink consistencies and oversize printing papers work best in relation to your chosen printing method.
 Lastly we will talk about how to display your large print after your project is completed.
 Everyone will go home with multiple printed impressions of their image to share with friends and family.
 Become a woodcut impresario and impress your friends with knowledge of all things BIG!
-All skill levels welcome.
+All skill levels are welcome.

 * * *